oit-ipbl/portal/README.md

 ---
 ## place

-- This PBL used oVice.
+- In this PBL, oVice is used.
 ---
 ## Tools
 - [Communication Tools](https://github.com/oit-ipbl/portal/blob/main/setup/commtools.md)